githe14/EK-dataviz-portfolio-CMU/final-project-part-two.md

 Furthermore, heavily relying on the single RIAA dataset limited the depth of my project.
 I realized that a project focused solely on industry revenue lacks a meaningful "call to action" or "next steps" for the target audience.
 To create a more impactful narrative, I want to look beyond sales figures and explore any chain reactions (cause-and-effect analysis) that drive those numbers or are affected by the format wars.
 As a result, I will be able to contextualize my story with more layered stories, rather than an obvious trend, by leveraging additional resources and a more specific dataset.

-## The New Direction - Idea B: The Attention Economy
+## The New Direction
+## Idea B - The Attention Economy: How Streaming Changed the Songwriting

 I have decided to elevate the project topic without throwing away the entire concept related to the trend in the music industry by shifting the main focus from the **macro** perspective(Industry Revenue) to the **micro** analysis (Songwriting Behavior).
 Instead of a general overview of physical to streaming, I will now concentrate on how we, as general music consumers, and the medium forced artists to change their behavior and strategy in songwriting.
 This will allow the project to move beyond exploring what happened (shift in music consumption/sales) to inform why it matters (incentives and behavior of songwriting).